searchlight/icinga-operator/docs/tutorials/notifiers.md

-> New to Kubed?
+> New to Searchlight?
 Please start [here](/docs/tutorials/README.md).

 # Supported Notifiers
-Kubed can send notifications via Email, SMS or Chat for various operations using [appscode/go-notify](https://github.com/appscode/go-notify) library.
+Searchlight can send notifications via Email, SMS or Chat for various operations using [appscode/go-notify](https://github.com/appscode/go-notify) library.
 To connect to these services, you need to create a Secret with the appropriate keys.
-Then pass the secret name to Kubed by setting `notifierSecretName` field in Kubed cluster config.
+Then pass the secret name to Searchlight by setting `notifierSecretName` field in Searchlight cluster config.

 ## Hipchat
 To receive chat notifications in Hipchat, create a Secret with the following key: